RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/6-encryption.md

 );
 ```

 Note: You must give at least one encryption key you can decrypt with the decryption provider.
-Otherwise an error will be triggered after the creation.
+Otherwise, an error will be triggered after the creation.

 ## Get invoice information from its request ID

 Let's step back for a second: the requester sent a request that he encrypted with the payer's public key, as well as with his own, in order to retrieve it later.
 This is a basic and typical example, but a request can be encrypted with many keys, in order to give access to its status and details.

-If the decription provider knows a private key matching one of the keys used at the creation, it can decrypt it.
+If the decryption provider knows a private key matching one of the keys used at the creation, it can decrypt it.
 Like a clear request you will be able to get it from its request id a request.

 ```typescript
 const invoiceFromRequestID = await requestNetwork.fromRequestId(requestId);